Gina Rinehart: Political activities

+In 2010 and 2012, Rinehart lobbied for Australia to bring in more foreign workers.
+She is a supporter of Donald Trump, and is a supporter and funder of Pauline Hanson's One Nation.

 Net worth

 Rinehart is one of Australia's richest people, with Forbes estimating her net worth in 2019 at USD14.8 billion as published in the list of Australia's 50 richest people, and The Australian Financial Review estimating her net worth in 2025 at AUD38.11 billion—the wealthiest Australian as published in the 2025 Financial Review Rich List.

-Rinehart first appeared on the 1992 Financial Review Rich List (at the time called the BRW Rich 200, published annually in the BRW magazine, following the death of her father earlier that year.
+Rinehart first appeared on the 1992 Financial Review Rich List (at the time called the BRW Rich 200), published annually in the BRW magazine, following the death of her father earlier that year.
 She has appeared every year since, and became a billionaire in 2006.
 Due to Australia's mining boom in the early 21st century, Rinehart's wealth increased significantly since 2010, and she diversified investments into media, taking holdings in Ten Network Holdings and Fairfax Media.
 According to BRW, she became Australia's richest woman in 2010, and Australia's richest person in 2011, and the first woman to lead the list.
 During 2012, BRW claimed Rinehart was the world's richest woman, surpassing Wal-Mart owner Christy Walton.

 In 2007, she first appeared on Forbes Asia Australia's 40 Richest, with an estimated wealth of USD1 billion; more than doubling that the next year to USD2.4 billion; and then, despite the 2008 financial crisis, by 2011 had more than trebled to USD9 billion; doubled again in 2012 to USD18 billion; a slight reduction in 2013 to USD17 billion; and a slight increase in 2014 to USD17.6 billion.
 While still Australia's richest person, her wealth had reduced to USD12.3 billion by 2015 according to Forbes, and in 2016 Forbes assessed her net worth at USD8.5 billion, placing her second on the list of wealthiest Australians.
 As of 8 March 2024, Forbes had assessed her net worth as USD30.8 billion, and was ranked as the 56th of the global list of Forbes billionaires; and the wealthiest Australian billionaire.